-Our first attempt to address AA in Electric Elves was to resolve the transfer-of-control decision by learning from user input; in particular by using decision-tree learning based on C4.5.
+Our first attempt to address AA in E-Elves was to learn from user input; in particular by using decision-tree learning based on C4.5.
 In training mode, Friday recorded values of a dozen carefully selected attributes and the user's preferred action (identified by asking the user) whenever it had to make a decision.
 Friday used the data to learn a decision tree that encoded various rules.
 For example, it learned a rule: IF two person meeting with important person AND user not at department at meeting time THEN delay the meeting 15 minutes.
 During training Friday also asked if the user wanted such decisions taken autonomously in the future.
 From these responses, Friday used C4.5 to learn a second decision tree which encoded its AA reasoning.

 Initial tests with the C4.5 approach were promising (Pynadath and Tambe 2003), but a key problem soon became apparent.
 When Friday encountered a decision for which it had learned to transfer control to the user, it would wait indefinitely for the user to make the decision, even though this inaction could lead to miscoordination with teammates if the user did not respond or attend the meeting.
-To address this problem a fixed time limit (five minutes) was added and if the user did not respond within the time limit, Friday took an autonomous action.
-Although performance improved, when the resulting system was deployed 24/7, it led to some dramatic failures, including:
+To address this problem a fixed time limit (five minutes) was added and if the user did not respond within the time limit, Friday took an autonomous action (the one it had learned to be the user's preferred action).
+This led to improved performance and the problem uncovered in initial tests appeared to have been addressed.

+Unfortunately, when the E-Elves were first deployed 24/7, there were some dramatic failures, including:

-- Example 1: Tambe's (a user) Friday autonomously cancelled a meeting with the division director because Friday over-generalized from training examples. - Example 2: Pynadath's (another user) Friday incorrectly cancelled the group's weekly research meeting when a time-out forced the choice of an autonomous action when Pynadath did not respond. - Example 3: A Friday delayed a meeting almost 50 times, each time by 5 minutes.
+- Example 1: Tambe's (a user) Friday autonomously cancelled a meeting with the division director because Friday overgeneralized from training examples. - Example 2: Pynadath's (another user) Friday incorrectly cancelled the group's weekly research meeting when a time-out forced the choice of an autonomous action when Pynadath did not respond. - Example 3: A Friday delayed a meeting almost 50 times, each time by 5 minutes.
 It was correctly applying a learned rule but ignoring the nuisance to the rest of the meeting participants. - Example 4: Tambe's Friday automatically volunteered him for a presentation, but he was actually unwilling.
 Again Friday had over-generalized from a few examples and when a timeout occurred had taken an undesirable autonomous action.

 From the growing list of failures, it became clear that the C4.5 approach faced some significant problems.
 Indeed, AA in a team context requires more careful reasoning about the costs and benefits of acting autonomously and transferring control and needs to better deal with contingencies.
 In particular, an agent needs to: avoid taking risky decisions (like example 1) by taking a lower risk delaying action to buy the user more time to respond; deal with failures of the user to quickly respond (examples 2 and 4); and plan ahead to avoid taking costly sequences of actions that could be replaced by a single less costly action (example 3).
 In theory, using C4.5, Friday might have eventually been able to learn rules that would successfully balance costs, deal with uncertainty and handle all the special cases but a very large amount of training data would be required, even for this relatively simple decision.
-Given our experience, it was decided that a more careful approach, that explicitly reasoned about important factors was required for AA reasoning in a multi-agent context.
+Given our experience, we decided to pursue an alternative approach that explicitly considered costs and uncertainties.